Links and info for mental wellness

 The mission of the Art of War is to inspire hope and contribute to the health and well-being of American Veterans dealing with PTSD by providing a positive outlet through art.
-Founded by Curtis Bean, a graduate of the University of Colorado-Denver, the Art of War is committed to helping Veterans find alternative therapy techniques.
+Founded by Curtis Bean, a graduate of the CU Denver, the Art of War is committed to helping Veterans find alternative therapy techniques.

 Address: 841 Santa Fe Drive